 Valid Texas Title

 The first thing you need to transfer a car title in Texas is a certified copy of your title.
-A vehicle title can be a certified duplicate, but it must be some form of valid copy in the state to start the transfer process.
+A vehicle title can be a certified duplicate, but you must bring some form of a valid title to start the transfer process.
 Here are some steps to take to verify the title is valid:

 - Check the VIN

 - Verify your name is on the title

 - Review other information

 Don’t attempt to buy or sell a vehicle without having a valid title and going through the proper steps to legally transfer it.
 Otherwise, as a buyer, you may not be able to properly insure it.

 As a seller, if the title transfer isn’t finalized, you may be legally responsible if the new owner is involved in a crime or collision.
 You may also be sent parking tickets and other fines, which are difficult to dispute if you haven’t legally transferred the title.

 In the past, any vehicle that less than 10 years old needed to have an odometer disclosure form.
 As of January 1, 2021, however, an odometer reading is required for any vehicle that’s less than 20 years old, according to TxDMV.

 If your vehicle is older than this at the date of sale, then you don’t need to include the odometer disclosure.
 This process is used to ensure an accurate reading.
 It’s also important to note if there are any known issues with an odometer.
 You can sell a car in Texas even if the odometer is broken, but you have to let the buyer know that the reading is not the real mileage.